apache/druid/docs/ingestion/schema-design.md

 When performing type-aware schema discovery, Druid can discover all of the columns of your input data (that aren't in the exclusion list).
 Druid automatically chooses the most appropriate native Druid type among `STRING`, `LONG`, `DOUBLE`, `ARRAY<STRING>`, `ARRAY<LONG>`, `ARRAY<DOUBLE>`, or `COMPLEX<json>` for nested data.
-For input formats with native boolean types, Druid ingests these values as strings if `druid.expressions.useStrictBooleans` is set to `false` (the default), or longs if set to `true` (for more SQL compatible behavior).
+For input formats with native boolean types, Druid ingests these values as longs if `druid.expressions.useStrictBooleans` is set to `true` (the default), or strings if set to `false`.
 Array typed columns can be queried using the [array functions](../querying/sql-array-functions.md) or [UNNEST](../querying/sql-functions.md#unnest).
 Nested columns can be queried with the [JSON functions](../querying/sql-json-functions.md).